Studies and information

 - Harris and Taylor 2017 – Previous burns and topography limit and reinforce fire severity in a large wildfire – View

-- (NEW) Kane et al. 2019 – First-entry wildfires can create opening and tree clump patterns characteristic of resilient forests – View
+- Kane et al. 2019 – First-entry wildfires can create opening and tree clump patterns characteristic of resilient forests – View

 - Lydersen et al. 2017 – Evidence of fuels management and fire weather influencing fire severity in an extreme fire event – View